taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - Infrastructure as Code, Patterns and Practices: With Examples in Python and Terraform (2022) by Rosemary Wang
 - Infrastructure as Code (IAC) Cookbook by Pierre Pomes and Stephane Jourdan

+Ansible

+- Ansible for DevOps: Server and configuration management for humans (13th, 2020) by Jeff Geerling
+- Ansible: Up and Running: Automating Configuration Management and Deployment the Easy Way (3rd, 2022) by Bas Meijer, Lorin Hochstein, René Moser

 ### Container

 Docker